 Gérard Depardieu cast in lead role as celebrities line up behind Sarkozy - The Observer - Nicolas Sarkozy's familiarity with "bling" culture may have become a turn-off for many French voters ahead of next month's presidential election, but at leas...

-What's on in the Charente this weekend...
-Fête du Cognac and Gregorian chant - Each Friday I highlight some of the events taking place in the Charente...
+What's on in the Charente this weekend... working horses, saffron and Stone Age pottery lessons - Each Friday I highlight some of the events taking place in the Charente...

 Summer update - Here is a summer update.
 The weather has been quite rainy but the clouds have been amazing.
 I got a new camera this week so I have been playing with it. ...